mzulqarnain118/armerge-backend-NEST/README.md

     - Obtain Shopify API credentials.
     - Update the configuration in the project for Shopify integration.

-4. Run the server:
+4. Run Seeds:

     ```
-    npm start
+     yarn seed
     ```

+5. Run the server:

+    ```
+    yarn start
+    ```

-5. Access the APIs for authentication, roles management, and CRUD operations with Shopify.
+6. Access the APIs for authentication, roles management, and CRUD operations with Shopify.

 ## Contact